 There’s another type of network, called Fiber to the Curb (FTTC), which is a partial fiber connection.
 The fiber cables run to the curb near your home but copper cables connect your home to the nearby fiber network.
 This is more affordable for many internet service providers, especially in areas where houses are more spread out.
 If this is the type of fiber connection you have, you’ll still see increased speeds compared to having a 100% cable connection, but you won’t be able to enjoy speeds up to 1 Gbps, simply because the copper cables cannot handle that speed.

 Fiber internet tends to create buzz around its speeds.
 But how fast is it really?
-Well, you can get download speeds up to 1 Gbps (also known as 1,000 Mbps).
-That’s blazing fast.
+Well, you can get download speeds up to 5 Gigs (also known as 5,000 Mbps), although 1 Gig is more popular.
+Still, that’s blazing fast.
 For context, cable internet download speeds are typically between 10 Mbps and 500 Mbps.
 So even if you’re on the fastest cable plan, fiber is probably twice as fast.

 But the really impressive part is upload speed.
 Fiber boasts symmetrical speeds, meaning that your upload and download speeds are the same — in this case, up to 1 Gbps.
 Cable (and most other types of internet) have asymmetrical speeds and upload speeds usually max out at 50 Mbps.